bernie-skipole/indipydriver/docs/source/usage/rxevents.rst

 .. autoclass:: indipydriver.newBLOBVector

-The event also has a self.timestamp attribute which is a datetime object, or None if unable to parse the timestamp given in the protocol.
+The event.timestamp attribute is a datetime object, or None if unable to parse the timestamp given in the protocol.
 In the attempt to parse, fractional minutes or seconds may be lost, and if no received timestamp is given, a current utc time is used.
 If the exact received timestamp is required it can be obtained from event.root.get("timestamp") which will return either the string from the received xml, or None if not present.

 Typically, if you accept a new member value, you would have code that controls your instrument, and you would then set the new value into the vector and transmit the updated vector back to the client.
 The vector which these values apply to is made conveniently available as the event.vector attribute.